vishnusx/DailyEventsPlanner/README.md

     npm install
     ```

-2. Create an environment file in the root directory:
+2. Create an environment file in the root directory or Backend:
     ```bash
-    cd backend

     echo "OPENAI_API_KEY=your_api_key_here" > .env
     ```